firtoz/GPT-Shell/README.md

 Commands:
 - COMMAND_NAME: The name of the chat-gpt command
-- CONFIG_COMMAND_NAME: The name of the config command (if you want users to be able to configure their bot setup)
+- CONFIG_COMMAND_NAME: The name of the config command

 Discord Server Details:
 - MAIN_SERVER_ID: The Discord server where the bot lives